gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 A DTLS chunk will never be retransmitted, retransmission is implemented by SCTP endpoint at chunk level as specified in {{RFC9260}}.
-DTLS replay protection will be used to supress duplicated DTLS chunks, however a failure to prevent replay will only result in duplicated SCTP chunks and will be handled as duplicated chunks by SCTP endpoint in the same way a duplicated SCTP packet with those SCTP chunks would have been.
+DTLS replay protection will be used to suppress duplicated DTLS chunks.

 ## DTLS Considerations {#DTLS-engines}

 The DTLS Chunk architecture splits DTLS 1.3 as shown in
-{{sctp-DTLS-chunk-layering}}, where there's a Key Management functionality on top of SCTP Chunks Handler and a Protection Operator functionality interfacing DTLS Chunk Handler.
+{{sctp-DTLS-chunk-layering}}, where the Key Management functionality is done at DTLS 1.3 block level, acting as a parallel User Level Protocol and a Chunk Protection Operator functionality inside the SCTP Protocol Stack.

 Key Management is the set of data and procedures that take care of key distribution, verification, and update, DTLS connection setup, update and maintenance.

-Protection Operator functionality is the set of data and procedures taking care of User Data encryption into DTLS Record and DTLS record decryption into User Data.
+Chunk Protection Operator functionality is the set of data and procedures taking care of User Data encryption into DTLS Record and DTLS record decryption into User Data.